Beecher church fire destroys historic site during annual Oktoberfest celebration

 One firefighter was transported to the hospital for heat exhaustion and three others were treated and released on the scene, according to Fire Chief Joseph Falaschetti.

-The fire department said the building is a total loss.
+The fire department said the building, which dates back to 1865, is a total loss.
+The cause of the fire is under investigation.

-The Church dates to 1865 and has been a staple since Falaschetti said.

 Beecher church fire destroys historic site during annual Oktoberfest celebration